visserle/AnkiOps/README.md

 [![Tests](https://github.com/visserle/AnkiOps/actions/workflows/test.yml/badge.svg)](https://github.com/visserle/AnkiOps/actions/workflows/test.yml) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) [![PyPI version](https://img.shields.io/pypi/v/ankiops.svg)](https://pypi.org/project/ankiops/)

 AnkiOps lets you manage your Anki collection like code.

 Edit decks in Markdown, version with Git, enhance with LLMs, and sync changes both ways.

-Features:
+## Features:

 <!-- With bidirectional sync, media support, and custom note types, AnkiOps lets you manage and share your entire collection from your favorite editor. -->

 - **Simple CLI interface**: after initialization, only two commands are needed for importing and exporting between Anki and the filesystem
 - **Full Anki support**: safe, highly performant syncing of notes, custom note types, decks, subdecks, and media files
 - **Markdown-first**: designed for an easy user experience on the file system side, with Markdown rendering (including syntax highlighting) on Anki's desktop and mobile apps
-- **Collaboration**: stable note keys allow for sharing and collaborating on collections using Github with integrated git commands
+- **Collaboration**: stable note keys allow for sharing and collaborating on collections using Github with integrated Git commands
 - **Automization**: serialize your collection to JSON for batch processing, and use LLMs for executing tasks such as reviewing, grammar fixes, or translations

 > [!NOTE]